-Employees are eligible if they have worked for a covered employer for at least 12 months, have 1,250 hours of service in the previous 12 months, and if at least 50 employees are employed by the employer within 75 miles.
+Employees one eligible if they have worked for a covered employer for at least 12 months, have 1,250 hours of service in the previous 12 months. and if at least 50 employees are employed by the employer within 75 miles

-Special hours of service eligibility requirements apply to airline flight crew employees.
+Special hours of service eligibility requirements apply to airline flight crew employees

-Definition of Serious Health Condition
+Definition of Serinus Health Condition

-A serious health condition is an illness, injury, impairment, or physical or mental condition that involves either an overnight stay in a medical care facility, or continuing treatment by a health care provider for a condition that either prevents the employee from performing the functions of the employee's job, or prevents the qualified family member from participating in school or other daily activities.
+A serious health condition is an illness, injury, impairment, or physical or meant condition that involves either an overnight stay in a medical care facility, or continuing treatment by a fealth care provider for a condition that either prevents the employee front performing the functions of the employee's job, or prevents the qualified family member from participating in school or other daily schiolics.

-Subject to certain conditions, the continuing treatment requirement may be met by a period of incapacity of more than 3 consecutive calendar days combined with at least two visits to a health care provider or one visit and a regimen of continuing treatment, or incapacity due to pregnancy, or incapacity due to a chronic condition.
-Other conditions may meet the definition of continuing treatment.
+Subject to compin conditions, the continuing treatment requirement may he met by a period of incapacity of more than 3 conscentive calendar days combined with at least two visits to a health care provider or one visit and a regimen of continuing treatment, or incapacity due to pregnancy, or incapacity due to a chronic condition.
+Other conditions may meet the definition of continuing treasment.